cityofcapetown/ds_code_challenge/README.md

 Operational needs can change over time, hence managers need a way to adjust their budget structure in line with these changing needs.

-A virement is a mechanism to provide this flexibility and is defined as the process of transferring a budget allocated to one item category (called a `cost element`) to another, or to another department within a municipal financial year (July to June).
+A virement is a mechanism to provide this flexibility and is defined as the process of transferring a budget allocated to one item category (called a `cost element`) to another, or to another organisational unit (`cost centre`) within a directorate in a given municipal financial year (July to June).

 This allows managers to ensure they do not overspend in a particular budget category and keep the planned expenditure in line with the actual needs.

 However, it can also signal that the initial budget allocation was not efficient.

-The dataset provided contains the annual budget allocations, and annual virement "movements", for various directorates, departments and branches of the organisation, broken down by budget `cost_centre` (a proxy for the Directorate/Department etc.) and `cost_element` (the item category), over 5 financial years.
+The dataset provided contains the annual budget allocations, and annual virements "movements", for different levels of the organisatinoal hierarchy (directorates, departments and branches), further broken down by the organisational unit  within the hierachy (`cost_centre`) and the budget item category (`cost_element`), over 5 financial years.

 **this dataset was generated for the purpose of this exercise and does not reflect the actual budget allocations within the City of Cape Town**